-Because Molly is on a tight budget, her Essential Expenses are very close to the 50% limit.
-Still, she is able to make her student loan payment and even put 9% of her take-home pay toward retirement, where the money will have a long time to grow.
+Because Molly is on a tight budget, her fixed costs are very close to the 50% limit.
+Still, she is able to make her student loan payment and even put 9% of her take-home pay toward retirement, where the money should have a long time to grow.

 Sarah and Tim

 Sarah and Tim are in their mid-40s and have two children nearing college age.